Michał Pąk & Zenona Cyckoma Pąk

 “I still spoke fluent German—I can’t now.
 Then, when I met Michal, he started talking in Polish, and I had to learn Polish.“

 Michał: “She was teaching me English and she was learning Polish.
 Trouble is, I didn’t learn English properly, and I forgot Polish!”

 Zenona: “When we went back home, everyone was astounded that I spoke better than he did.
 Funnily enough, my brother Joe, who found the English hard, married a Polish woman, and was speaking perfect Polish within six months, because she couldn’t speak English.”

 Zenona was still at school and “sports mad” when she first noticed Michał:

 “I used to see him coming on the motorbike.
 I was such a tomboy, I used to play with all the boys.
 We lived on a hill in Second Avenue, and we had a trolley and I thought I’m going to go on the trolley and rock that bike off its stand.
 I never did.
 We met at the Polish church, and he kept in contact.”

 Michał: “A year or two passed, and we started talking and I was spending more time delivering cream and cheese to her Mum… so we started going to the pictures…”

 Zenona: “On my 16th birthday, we went to a dance at the Orange Hall off Symonds Street.”

-The Pąk-Cyckoma engagement.
+The Pąk-Cyckoma engagement in 1960.
 On Michał’s right are his parents, Józef and Zofia Pąk and on Zenona’s right are Emilija and Józef Cyckoma.